Jpk518/Blog/data/projects/project-three.md

 ---

-As part of a local hackday team, developed the front end and chrome framework of a chrome extension that allows to tweet while on any site using an extension button
+As part of a local hackday team, developed the front end and framework of a chrome extension that allows to tweet from any tab